You Still Love Each Other.

 When Your Relationship Feels Stuck

-• One or both of you feels misunderstood, guarded, or exhausted
+One or both feel misunderstood, guarded, or exhausted

 Couples therapy offers a space to explore how these patterns operate — not to decide who’s right or wrong, but to understand what’s happening between you.